The Pacific step-up: Will it work and what happens if not?

-This audio recording of our panel event held on 23 July 2019 features some of Australia’s leading foreign affairs and Pacific experts.
+This video recording of our panel event held on 23 July 2019 features some of Australia’s leading foreign affairs and Pacific experts.

 The panel examined Australia’s security and diplomacy challenges, such as China’s growing reach into the Pacific and the impact that climate change will have in reshaping Canberra’s ties with its Pacific neighbours.

 The panel event was presented by the Coral Bell School of Asia Pacific Affairs (ANU), coinciding with the launch of the July 2019 issue of Australian Foreign Affairs, “Our Sphere of Influence: Rivalry in the Pacific”.